Best daily deals

 A picture of the Samsung Galaxy Buds Live noise canceling true wireless earbuds in the case being held in a hand.

-Lily Katz / SoundGuys
+Lil Katz / SoundGuys

-The Samsung Galaxy Buds Live appears refined, but doesn’t deliver when it comes to noise canceling and sound quality.
+The Samsung Galaxy Buds Live appears refined but doesn’t deliver when it comes to noise canceling and sound quality.

 The Samsung Galaxy Buds Live warrants much of the gathered attention but may not be worth buying.
 Before purchasing, consider the pros and cons: do you really want noise canceling that only works a little bit?
 Technologically, it’s very impressive, but its functionality doesn’t seem as versatile as Samsung’s marketing claims.
-When using the earbuds, I miss my Nothing Ear 1 earbuds, or Shure AONIC 50 noise canceling headphones.
+When using the earbuds, I miss my Nothing Ear 1 earbuds or Shure AONIC 50 noise canceling headphones.

 Had the earbuds been billed as a non-noise canceling pair of open-type buds, I’d be more eager to recommend them: they’d be more affordable and less gimmicky.
-Still, Samsung deserves credit for its Hail Mary attempt at innovation, and these are the only open-type pair of earbuds that work for my ears.
+Still, Samsung deserves credit for its Hail Mary attempts at innovation, and these are the only open-type pair of earbuds that work for my ears.
 There are still some people who will be drawn to the buds, and that’s great, so long as you go in with the proper expectations of the noise canceling capabilities and limitations.

 SG recommended